 The better you prepare for your upcoming move, the easier it will be.
 Many people dive right into the packing process without planning beforehand.
 While this is tempting, it almost always ends in a tornado of disorder and frustration.

 So, before you start packing, we suggest that you do a few things first.
 You should start by transferring your information—this includes your utilities and your address.

 Call your utility companies and pay off any outstanding balances.
 If you are moving to a new destination in your city, just have your utilities transferred to this new location—things like garbage, electricity, gas, water, etc.

-Changing your address is easy and we have made it even easier for you—simply follow this link and the site’s directions to change your address.
+Changing your address is easy and we have made it even easier for you—simply head to MyMove and the directions to change your address.
 The United States Postal Service oversees all address changes.
 Or, if you want one service that can handle all of your address change needs in one place, check out Updater.

 Once you have changed your address and transferred your utilities, you can now start packing.

 But, before you do, it may not be a bad idea to get your hands on some cheap (or even free) moving supplies.
 That’s right, we’re talking boxes.
 Scoring free moving supplies is all about looking in the right places.
 Do you have any big box stores or grocery stores near you?
 If so, they receive hundreds of boxes every week.
 Swing by and ask if you can take a few dozen or so off their hands.